rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 - Select a building to display its information.
 - If the company can be changed (see Restrictions below), the Change Company section will be displayed.
 - Choose the new company in the dropdown based on the resource you want the new company to sell, produce, or store.
+  The company dropdown defaults to the current company, if any.
 - Click on the Change Now button.
   The company is changed immediately, even if the simulation is paused.